boriskirov/boris-kirov-portfolio/cases/life-at-miro.md

 image: "https://www.boriskirov.me/meta-tag-miro.png"
 ---

 [Miro](https://www.miro.com) is an online collaborative whiteboard platform, a canvas-based product that focuses on bringing teams together.
-As of today, Miro is an established leader invisual collaboration.
+As of today, Miro is an established leader in visual collaboration.
 My work there stretches in all aspects of design, from product definition, strategy alignment, feature releases, and launches to experimentation and research.

 ##### History